Why Psychologists Study The Duchenne Smile

 In the 1970s, Paul Ekman and Wallace Friesen brought back the idea of the Duchenne smile.
 They also cataloged 3,000 facial expressions in their coding system called the Facial Action Coding System, which has been an extremely helpful tool for researchers studying the Duchenne smile and other expressions.

-The FACS shows photos of the expression, its description, and the facial muscles used to produce it.
-In their guide, you can see the action of the zygomatic major and the orbicularis oculi, although each is shown separately.
+The FACS shows photos of each expression, its description, and the facial muscles used to produce it.
+In the guide, you can see the action of both the zygomatic major and the orbicularis oculi muscle, although each is shown separately.

 Psychologists' goals for studying the Duchenne smile

-The Duchenne smile also impacts and is impacted by the situation you're in at the moment, so there's a social aspect to it.
-Finally, the smile can be an indicator of emotion, a subject that's incredibly important to psychologists.
-Here are some of the specific reasons researchers study it.
+There are a number of reasons why psychologists are interested in examining the Duchenne smile.
+The Duchenne smile impacts and is impacted by the specific situation the smiler is in, so it can help further understanding of social interactions.
+The smile is also an indicator of emotion, a subject that's incredibly important to psychologists.
+Below are some of the more specific reasons researchers have focused on it.

-To understand better how the brain processes facial expressions
+To better understand how the brain processes a facial expression

 When we see someone's facial expressions, how do we know what emotion they're expressing?
-Some neuroscientists recently took EEGs of people smiling to find out if their brains would process other people's emotions differently depending on their expressions.
+Neuroscientists recently took electroencephalogram (EEG) recordings of people smiling to learn if their brains would process other people's emotions differently depending on their expressions.

-The subjects were told to smile or hold neutral face.
-Then, they were shown photos of people with neutral faces.
-When the subject smiled, their brains showed different processing than when they held a neutral face and viewed the photos.
-This study on smiling, published in 2015, didn't specifically address the Duchenne smile; however, it did show some interesting facts about facial expressions that might later be applied to it.
+The subjects were told to smile or hold a neutral face.
+Then, they were then shown photos of people with neutral faces.
+When the subjects smiled, their brains demonstrated different processes than when they held a neutral face and viewed the photos.
+This study on smiling, published in 2015, didn't specifically address the Duchenne smile.
 However, in a related meta-analysis of the Duchenne smile, it was determined that people respond more positively when others smile a genuine smile compared to a polite one.

 To test the facial feedback hypothesis

 The facial feedback hypothesis states that the way you move the muscles of your face can change your emotional state.
-This hypothesis has been tested in many studies, including a study by Robert Soussignan published in 2002.
+This hypothesis has been tested in many studies, including one by Robert Soussignan published in 2002.

 This research targeted Duchenne smiles specifically.
-When the subjects produced a Duchenne smile - fake though it was - they had a more pleasant experience, indicating the facial feedback hypothesis as being right in this instance.
+When the subjects produced a Duchenne smile - fake though it was - they had a more pleasant experience, indicating that the facial feedback hypothesis might be correct.
 Associating false smiles with unhappiness may not be entirely accurate either, a person may smile and feel happy, it just might not be so overwhelming that a Duchenne smile is present.

-To better understand how the smiles and thoughts affect each other
+To better understand how the Duchenne smile interacts with a person’s thoughts

 Scientists don't just want to know the neurological components that the smile involves.
 They also want to know how our thoughts affect how we express ourselves and how our expressions change not just our emotions but also our conscious thoughts.
 A part of the reason why psychologists study facial expressions is to understand our emotions better.
 The more complete their understanding of these emotions, the better they can help their clients.

-Not only do therapists need to understand emotions to help their clients directly, but they also need to be able to identify emotions by noticing facial expressions as clues to inner states.
-This gives them the ability to better understand the clients' reactions so they can respond appropriately.
+Not only do therapists need to understand emotions to help their clients directly, but they also need to be able to identify emotions by reading facial expressions as clues to inner states.
+This interpretation helps them better understand clients' reactions so they can respond appropriately.

-Psychologists look for both the similarities and the differences across cultures and among individuals.
-Researchers studied the differences between countries (like the U.S. and South Africa) where smiling is more acceptable and countries (like Russia) where smiling is more discouraged.
+Psychologists look for both similarities and differences across cultures and among individuals.
+Researchers studied the differences between countries like the U.S. and South Africa where smiling is more acceptable and countries like Russia where smiling is more discouraged.

 In a multicultural study, people who smiled were considered more intelligent than others by people in countries where smiling is encouraged, but less intelligent by people in countries where smiling was discouraged.
 These multicultural studies are important to help people of different cultures better understand and, ideally, get along with each other.